tz70s/blog/content/posts/openwhisk-future.md

 This will be my final result during the GSoC progress.
 I'll describe my exprience in the bottom or maybe another post.

-Something will not be included in this post and experiment:

-* Kubernetes: I only do prototyping for native (docker) side.
-* Throttling and Logging.
-* ContainerManager backup.
-* Performance optimization on message queue.

 ## Architecture recap

 The [Future Architecture proposal](https://cwiki.apache.org/confluence/display/OPENWHISK/OpenWhisk+future+architecture) proposed by Markus Thommes integrated lots of communities' idea; play a great start to a new performant architecture.